kyrixdev/kyrixdev/README.md

 - 👋 Hi, I’m Oussama Kefi aka @Kyrix
 - 👀 I’m interested in Coding, helping busnisess to scale up and Entrepreneurship
 - 🌱 I’m currently learning ReactJs & Spanish
-- 📫 You can reach me on Discord: K Y R I X#5676 or Email: contact@kyrix.dev
+- 📫 You can reach me on Discord: K Y R I X#5676 or Email: contact@kyrixdev.me

 <!---
 kyrixdev/kyrixdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.